piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

     {this.props.t('Home:body')}
 ```

-You should see these show up as whatever you defined as the default language when you setup the i18n.ts configuration file earlier.
+You should see these show up as whatever you defined as the default language when you set up the i18n.ts configuration file earlier.

 # Switching language

-Changing language is super easy, just call this.props.i18n.changeLanguage('en_us'); where the parameter passed in is one of the cultures you have defined in your configuration file.
+Changing language is super easy.
+Just call `this.props.i18n.changeLanguage('en_us');` where the parameter is one of the cultures you have defined in your configuration file.

 For example, to switch to Chinese in my implementation, I call: